-9. Use copies of “Glass Walls” DVDs and PETA stickers as stocking stuffers!
+9. Use PETA Kids comic books as stocking stuffers!

 10. Give copies of the movie Blackfish as gifts!
 The film has been making international headlines for its gripping investigation of SeaWorld’s systematic abuse of orcas and other marine mammals.
 Ask your family and friends never to visit SeaWorld again after watching Blackfish!

 11. A growing trend is to ask family and friends to donate to charities instead of giving gifts.
-This year, consider asking for donations to be made to organizations that help animals (*cough* PETA *cough*)!
+This year, consider asking for donations to be made to organizations that help animals, and be sure to check out PETA Presents, which allow you to donate to help animals and send personalized e-cards explaining your gift!
 Alternatively, ask your friends and family to go vegan instead of buying you a present.

 12. Hand out leaflets at busy locations.